 - Mood changes

 If you notice these indicators in your teen, it may be a sign that of your teen’s drug and alcohol use.
-Our addiction treatment and rehab programs are designed to guide teens through the recovery process.
+Our female-only addiction treatment and rehab programs are designed to guide young women through the recovery process.
 The compassionate Fort Behavioral Health team is committed to helping your teen end their dependence on drugs or alcohol.

 At Fort Behavioral Health, our team recognizes that a holistic approach to addiction treatment is often the most effective method.
 As such, we provide a range of addiction therapy programs so that each person in our care receives the personalized treatment plan they might need for genuine, long-lasting recovery.
 This type of comprehensive care is also used in our adolescent treatment program so that teens can identify and heal from the underlying causes of their addiction, including mental health disorders or trauma.

 - Dialectical behavior therapy

 - Motivational interviewing program

 Because we provide such an extended range of therapy options, our clients have a higher chance of success in their recovery journeys.
 Reach out to Fort Behavioral Health today to find out how we can help your teen find healing and support in our therapy programs.
 We

 Find Solutions for Your Teen’s Drug and Alcohol Use Today